hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 of the Mahabharata.

 Then as to the second point in question, much doubt exists about the personality of Krishna.
-In one place in the Chhândogya Upanishad we find mention of Krishna, the son of Devaki, who received spiritual instructions from one Ghora, a Yogi.
-In the Mahabharata, Krishna is the king of Dwârakâ; and in the *Vishnu Purâna* we find a description of Krishna playing with the Gopis.
-Again, in the *Bhâgavata*, the account of his Râsalilâ is detailed at length.
+In one place in the Chhāndogya Upanishad we find mention of Krishna, the son of Devaki, who received spiritual instructions from one Ghora, a Yogi.
+In the Mahabharata, Krishna is the king of Dwārakā; and in the *Vishnu Purāna* we find a description of Krishna playing with the Gopis.
+Again, in the *Bhāgavata*, the account of his Rāsalilā is detailed at length.
 In very ancient times in our country there was in vogue an Utsava called Madanotsava (celebration in honour of Cupid).
 That very thing was transformed into Dola and thrust upon the shoulders of Krishna.
 Who can be so bold as to assert that the